AUTO RACING: Auto Racing Glance

 VERIZON INDYCAR

-Last race: Alexander Rossi won at Pocono, a race marred by a horrific crash involving Robert Wickens.
+Last race: Will Power won at Gateway, his first victory since the Indianapolis 500.

-Fast facts: IndyCar said on Tuesday that Wickens had titanium rods and screws placed in his spine, but that the severity of his spinal cord injury remained unknown.
-Wickens is expected to undergo further surgeries to treat broken bones in his lower extremities and right forearm.
-Wickens, who is in sixth place in the standings, was in stable condition. …Rossi is closing in on Scott Dixon, who just a month ago seemed set to cruise to his fifth title.
-Rossi has won back-to-back races and is now within 29 points of Dixon.
+Fast facts: Scott Dixon leads the championship race with two events to go for the second time in his career.
+Dixon, a four-time champion, is 26 points ahead of Alexander Rossi and 68 ahead of Power.
+Those three drivers, plus Ryan Hunter-Reay and Josef Newgarden, are the only drivers left who are eligible to win the title. …The series is returning to Portland for the first time since 2007, when Sebastien Bourdais took first in a Champ Car race.

-Next race: Grand Prix of Portland, Sept.
-2, Portland International Raceway, Portland, Oregon.
+Next race: GoPro Grand Prix of Sonoma, Sept.
+16, Sonoma Raceway, Sonoma, California.

 Online: http://www.indycar.com